Authors of section

 Early infection

-Early infections generally occur less than 2 weeks after surgery.
+Early infections generally occur less than two weeks after surgery.
 Their clinical signs are:

-Typically, infecting organisms are highly virulent (staphylococcus aureus, Gram negative bacilli).
-Clostridial infections (gas gangrene, or tetanus) are other significant early infections.
+Infecting organisms are typically highly virulent and include Staphylococcus aureus, Gram negative bacilli and Clostridial infections (gas gangrene or tetanus).

 classifications of wound infection

-Early infections need prompt surgical treatment for debridement as well as appropriate adjunctive antibiotics.
+Early infections need prompt surgical treatment with debridement as well as appropriate adjunctive antibiotics.

 Such infections are not “superficial”, as the entire fracture wound is almost always involved.
 Only surgical exploration allows comprehensive assessment and care.